malramsay64/phd-thesis/04_Machine_Learning/results.md

-This firstly indicates that UMAP is a fantastic tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an Unsupervised Learning algorithm.
+This firstly indicates that UMAP is a fantastic tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an clustering algorithm.

 ![Dimensionality reduction of the trimer dataset using Uniform Manifold Approximation and Projection.
 Classes are assigned using the known state of each local environment.